 D) CPD points

-Healthcare practitioners, dieticians, nurse practitioners and pharmacy staff can join our CDP training courses and presentations and obtain CDP points.
-Read more.
+Healthcare practitioners, dieticians, nurse practitioners and pharmacy staff can join our CPD training courses and presentations and obtain CPD points.